becoinc/sdk_resources/beco_SDK_iOS_user_guide.md

 ## **RELEASE NOTES AND DIRECTIONS**
 Release | Notes and Directions
 ------------ | -------------
 **Notices** | SDK Users who wish to submit apps to the Apple App Store will need to add the following shell script execution to their build process: `bash"${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/BecoSDK.framework/strip-frameworks.sh"` (see the Build Setup section below).
-In iOS 11/Xcode 9, several additional privacy keys are required in the Info.plist (see updated Project Configuration section below). v3.6(4) to v3.7(2) | Code build process changes: Make 'BecoSDKDelegate' a weak reference.
+In iOS 11/Xcode 9+, several additional privacy keys are required in the Info.plist (see updated Project Configuration section below). v3.7(2) Xcode 10.0/Swift 4.2 Compatibility Update | Updated SDK to Swift 4.2 for compatibility with Xcode 10.0.
+No feature or performance changes or enhancements were made, and so the Beco SDK version number has been retained to reflect this.
+This release is purely about adding support to the existing SDK version for Apple's most recent tooling. **NOTE: Given that Swift is not yet ABI stable, if you are using Xcode 9.4 and Swift 4.1 in your build, please use the previous release of v3.7(2) date stamped 20180825 in the SDK release archive and referenced below.** v3.6(4) to v3.7(2) | Code build process changes: Make 'BecoSDKDelegate' a weak reference.
 Remove XCGLogger dependency.
 Changes to decrease power consumption when app is in the background: Change maximum wake time from 14s to 11s.
 Allow the app to sleep sooner.
 Adjust sleep timer when position isn't moving.
 Add new internal variable 'scanInterval' which adjusts how aggressively the SDK wakes the device in the background.
 The default value for 'scanInterval' is 4 with a range of 0 to 300, with higher numbers being less aggressive.
 Xcode 9.4 and Swift 4.1 compatibility. v3.5(15) to v3.6(4) | Consider "grouped" beacons as one "place" when registering hits.
 Support for battery powered beacons.
 Save 'userData' from server in 'Place' and 'Location' object returned in callback.
 Fixed a crash bug. v3.5(9) to v3.5(15) | Improved beacon detection.
 Make 'username' case-insensitive.
 Enhancements to support future server upgrades.
 Cleanup '@objC' runtime warnings.